mintdev128/MPdroid/src/1.9999999/Partial.md

 # note from PARTIAL

-Im branched into another project, bro.
+I branched into another project, bro.